Look, if you had, one shot, or one opportunity.

 When I did the planning of Chanty onboarding I understood that we are in private beta and don’t have time and resources to cover all the elements of the onboarding process.
 That is why I decided to stick to the minimum onboarding pack:

 With many tips on how to make the sign up and sign in right there is still no “one size fits all” for your company.
 What you should mind is keeping it as simple as possible.
 Do not require too much information from your users.
 Otherwise the most of them won’t even complete this step and will never see your product.
-In our business messenger we are asking only for:
+In our team chat we are asking only for:

 It’s hard to get more simple than that.
 While creating your sign up try to refrain from abundance of marketing-like questions, credit card details, any other unnecessary pieces of information that could result in users ditching your product or service.